GeneDer/coding-challenge/README.md

 As new tweets come in, edges formed with tweets older than 60 seconds from the maximum timestamp being processed should be evicted.
 For each incoming tweet, only extract the following fields from the JSON response

-* **"hashtags"** - hashtags found in the tweet
-* **"created_at"** - timestamp of the tweet

 Although the hashtags also appear in the "text" field, there is no need to go through the effort of extracting the hashtags from that field since there already is a "hashtags" field.
+Similarly, although there is a "timestamp\_ms" field, please only use the "created\_at" field.

 ## Building the Twitter Hashtag Graph